a screenplay by J. thomas wells

 Magic prehistoric eggs that perform audio-synthesis and replicate the human voice in song are discovered in a shipment of coffee beans by Romeo, a Starbucks barista.
 Being the only one who has leaned close enough to the canister to hear the tiny voices, he is now at odds with reality and he soon loses his job.

 As chorus to musical artists of various genres, the “singing” eggs swiftly rise to fame in the music industry.
 And all culminates in a huge outdoor concert in San Bernardino.
 But as the concert opens Galdifore’s fears materialize, for the ancient dark shadow from their past has come to settle.
 Romeo is bested and Galdifore’s powers are no match for the Gru’kiba, a huge fire breathing parrot and her hunger for the eggs.
-Juliet stands alone to defend the eggs.
+Juliet then stands alone to defend them.